ihmeuw-msca/xspline/paper.md

 - Peng to write

-More information about the structure of the library can be found in [documentation](https://zhengp0.github.io/xspline/api_reference/), while the mathematical use cases are extensively discussed in [@zheng2021trimmed] in the context of fitting risks.
+More information about the structure of the library can be found in [documentation](https://zhengp0.github.io/xspline/api_reference/), while the mathematical use cases are extensively discussed in [@zheng2021trimmed] and [@zheng2022burden] in the context of fitting risks.

 # Ongoing Research and Dissemination

-Cite more papers that use xspline.
+The `xspline` package is widely used in all spline modeling done at IHME.
+In paricular, the new functionality described above enabled a new set of dose-response analyses recently published by the institue, including analyses of chewing tobacco [@gil2024health], education [@balaj2024effects], second-hand smoke [@flor2024health], intimate partner violence [@spencer2023health], smoking [@dai2022health], blood pressure [@razo2022effects], vegetable consumption [@stanaway2022health], and red meat consumption [@lescinsky2022health].
+The results of all of these analyses are now publicly available at https://vizhub.healthdata.org/burden-of-proof/.

 # References